 Your professors, coaches, and other faculty members are organized in the Association of Pennsylvania State College and University Faculties.
 This union negotiates with the Pennsylvania State System of Higher Education to reach a fair collective-bargaining agreement that facilitates faculty members' ability to provide quality, affordable higher education.
 Faculty and coach members have been working under expired contracts since June 30, 2015.

 Negotiations for both contracts are ongoing.
 In early April, APSCUF members grew frustrated with the state of these negotiations and discussed a strike-authorization vote.
 In the end, it was concern for students that impelled delegates to delay such a vote until summer or fall.
-No strike will take place in the spring 2016 semester.
+APSCUF's negotiations team continues to meet with the State System, but talks are not moving forward.
+On Aug.
+25, delegates from all 14 campuses will convene via conference call to decide whether full APSCUF faculty members will take a strike-authorization vote.

 Concerned about what a future strike could mean to you and your academic progress?
+Click here or on the image at left to download a PDF file with frequently asked strike questions.
 Follow APSCUF on Twitter and Facebook and subscribe to the APSCUF blog to keep up-to-date about negotiations progress.
-You also can tell State System officials to go to the bargaining table to negotiate a fair contract with your faculty by writing to Chancellor Frank Brogan at firstname.lastname@example.org.
+You also can tell State System officials to go to the bargaining table to negotiate a fair contract with your faculty by writing to Chancellor Frank Brogan at email@example.com.

 United We Stand, Underfunded We Fail: What you can do now